mempodippy/vlany/README.md

 ## Known bugs
 *Any bugs listed here will be present until a resolve has been reached.
 If a bug has been reported as an [issue](https://github.com/mempodippy/vlany/issues), the corresponding issue will also be linked in the bug listing.
 Should a bug be resolved, the listing will be removed from here, and if any issue is still open pertaining to the bug, it will be closed.*
 ### Serious bugs
+> 1. There is currently an experimental reboot brick fix.
+Some systems will brick, others won't.
+Please report any systems that brick on reboot as an issue, and give the circumstances of the vlany installation in the report.
-> 1. vlany [fails to install](https://github.com/mempodippy/vlany/issues/5) correctly on anything above CentOS 6.6.
+> 2. vlany [fails to install](https://github.com/mempodippy/vlany/issues/5) correctly on anything above CentOS 6.6.

 ## [In-depth README.txt](https://raw.githubusercontent.com/mempodippy/vlany/master/README) (very detailed but not maintained)</br>
 **NOTE:** vlany is in active development.
 Changes are constantly being made to this repository, so beware that vlany is very experimental.